 It is very difficult for me to speak out on these sorts of issues.

-What actually helped me in a kind of perverse way was the fact that after the Persian Gulf War, all the generals had written their memoirs Using official information and talking about their involvement in the war.
+What actually helped me in a kind of perverse way was the fact that after the Persian Gulf War, all the generals had written their memoirs using official information and talking about their involvement in the war.

-In Great Britain, the national government actually can and does at times censor information exercising what we call prior restraint here in the United States.
+In Great Britain, the national government actually can and does at times censor information, exercising what we call prior restraint here in the United States, not allowing certain things to be broadcast.

-Now that's not to say that what came out the other side should be regarded as approved by the government, but it gave them the chance to take out anything that I had put in inadvertently that was, say, classified, and make one or two other changes.
+Now, that's not to say that what came out the other side should be regarded as approved by the government, but it gave them the chance to take out anything that I had put in inadvertently that was, say, classified and make one or two other changes.

 But I must say that, you know, this was very minor changes.